Will's avatar

 Improved home printing 20 December 2024

+Who still owns a printer, anyway?
 For some reason, I have a printer at home.
 I think I bought it for printing wet signature-requiring legal documents a few years back, and buying a printer was cheaper/easier than getting things remotely printed and posted back to me.
-It’s a cheap-ish Brother greyscale laser printer.
+It’s a cheap-ish Brother … Read more (5 minute read)

 Using aerc as my daily email client 22 October 2024

-I’ve now been exclusively using aerc for my day-to-day email workflows for a few months.
-This has been my first proper foray into using terminal-based mail clients as I never fully got around to trying other ones, such as Mutt (and NeoMutt), but had recently read good things about aerc in various threads and wanted to give it a go.
-From what I read, it seemed to be modern and actively developed, with a good ecosystem, and with a focus on being user-friendly and extensible.
+TL;DR (can I see your setup?): see this note. – I’ve now been exclusively using aerc for my day-to-day email workflows for a few months.
+This has been my first proper foray into using terminal-based mail clients as I never fully got around to trying other ones, such as Mutt (and … Read more (3 minute read)

 My Knowledge Base With "nb" 22 September 2024